Cars Brands that start with B

 Briggs-Detroiter Logo

-A car company based in Detroit, Michigan.
-The USA under the name Briggs-Detroiter Company existed for five years – from 1912 to 1917.
-The company has developed 2 Touring models, differing in appearance and performance, to compete with the Brush Runabout.
-One was developed in 1914 with a 32 hp engine, an L-shaped head, and a rounded nose.
-The second one came out in 1915 and featured a 3.3-liter V-8 powerplant.
+An automobile company based in Detroit, Michigan.
+In the United States, under the name Briggs-Detroiter Company, it existed for five years, from 1912 to 1917.
+To compete with the Brush Runabout, the company developed 2 Touring models, which differed in appearance and driving characteristics.
+One of them was developed in 1914 with a 32 hp engine, L-shaped head, and rounded nose.
+The second appeared in 1915 and was equipped with a 3.3-liter V-8 powerplant.
 Its radiator was curved in cross-section.
-The car had five seats and was positioned as a tourist car.
+The car had five seats and was positioned as a touring car.

 Brilliance China Auto